 Elin and Markus are running away from home.

 Hoppas (to hope) – Hoppa (to jump)

 I hope that we have food at home.

 Demonstranterna hoppas att de tas på allvar.

-The protestants are hoping that they’re taken seriously.
+The protestors are hoping that they’re taken seriously.

 Barnet hoppas att tomten kommer till staden.

-The child hopes that santa clause is coming to town.
+The child hopes that Santa Claus is coming to town.

 Jonas hoppar i sängen.